St3451/Structural_Bioinformatics/8_final_exam/README.md

 ![](pictures/nussi.png)

 where  𝑠(𝑖,𝑗)  can be just  1  in case of base pair or can have different scores (3,2,1) depending on the specific bases that form a pair in that cell.
 After the matrix is filled, the optimal RNA secondary structure is obtained by backtracking from the top right cell.
 The Nussinov algorithm is a really simplified version of RNA folding and it has several limitations.
 It has a computational complexity 𝑂(𝑁^3) and cannot consider pseudoknots, otherwise the computational complexity could reach 𝑂(𝑁^6).
 An other problem is the ambiguity because often the same structure can be procuded in several ways and the structures with the maximum number of base pairs are often not unique.

-Δ𝐺𝑙𝑜𝑜𝑝(𝑛)=Δ𝐺size (𝑛)+Δ𝐺sequence +Δ𝐺special
+Δ𝐺𝑙𝑜𝑜𝑝(𝑛)=Δ𝐺size (𝑛)+Δ𝐺sequence +Δ𝐺special,

-, in this way this method provide a much better prediction and an unambiguous solution to the folding problem using free energy minimization [3].
+in this way this method provide a much better prediction and an unambiguous solution to the folding problem using free energy minimization [3].